 We have developed an own glass slide coating that is optimized for peptide array production and antibody assays, and offers superior signal-to-noise ratios.
 The arrays are blocked prior to antibody hybridization with either BSA or blocking reagents (like Rockland Blocking Buffer) to prevent unspecific antibody binding.

-This highly depends on the specificity of the target antibody.
+Selectivity depends on the specificity of the target antibody.
 To prevent non-specific binding, the target antibody staining (with first antibody or serum) is performed over night at 4°C.

 We routinely use HA control peptides (YPYDVPDYAG), and our standard arrays include Polio, HA and c-Myc controlpeptides.
 Other controls are available upon request.